-We hope you’ve been enjoying our series of Q&As with customer intent and retail product discovery experts from across a wide range of functions at Lily AI.
+We hope you’ve been enjoying our series of Q&As with retail product discovery experts from across a wide range of functions at Lily AI.
 In recent weeks, we’ve looked at current data science challenges in retail; how product attribution data boosts SEO and SEM; and how human-powered product taxonomies combine beautifully with AI to turn qualitative product attributes into a universal mathematical language.

-Joyce Lay is a veteran Lead Merchandise Analyst at Lily AI, and she’s been instrumental in helping to build product taxonomies and in creating the universal mathematical language that powers the Lily AI customer intent platform.
+Joyce Lay is a veteran Lead Merchandise Analyst at Lily AI, and she’s been instrumental in helping to build product taxonomies and in creating the universal mathematical language that powers the Lily AI product attributes platform.
 She’s now turned her attention to using her expertise to do the same for beauty brands and retailers.
 We caught up with her to understand how beauty products differ from fashion/apparel products, the challenges faced by beauty brands in converting intent into purchases, and more.

 You’ve been working as a styling expert at Lily AI on fashion and apparel for a long time now.
 What sort of key differences do you see in the beauty industry when it comes to product data, and how consumers search for (and find, or NOT find) what they’re looking for?